Mallik-G/ADFv2FileloadandTransformation/README.md

  * Import Sample ADF pipeline from my  [Github Repo folder ADFv2Workspace](https://github.com/nikris87/ADFv2FileloadandTransformation/tree/master/ADFv2Workspace) using github integration option in ADF

- * There are 2 example one for  mater Pieline
+ * There are 2 example one for for